Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Timeout in milliseconds for requests to the external signer.
-The default is 5000.
+The timeout in milliseconds for requests to the external signer.
+The default is `5000`.

 ### `validators-external-signer-truststore`